Thursday

 “Can you please open van, Mr Shaw.
 Are you the owner?”

-“I’ll open it, but I’m not the owner and I’ve no idea what’s in the back.”
+“I’ll open it, but I’m not the owner and I’ve no idea what’s

 “If you are the owner, you must know,” said Chris.